alenaifuino/dev-notes/django.md

 postgres=# GRANT ALL PRIVILEGES ON DATABASE <project-name> TO <project-user>;
 ```

-Finall, exit the SQL prompt to get back to the postgres user's shell session
+Finally, exit the SQL prompt to get back to the postgres user's shell session
 ```PLpgSQL
 postgres=# \q
 ```